VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/security.md

 Note, that some hashing algorithms are known to be broken at this point, like MD5 and SHA1.
 Don't use them.

-The Github page for [xxHash](https://github.com/Cyan4973/xxHash) has a nice table showing the speed of quite a few common algorithms.
+The GitHub page for [xxHash](https://github.com/Cyan4973/xxHash) has a nice table showing the speed of quite a few common algorithms.

 ## Security Policies